meena-k-simformsolutions/Cricket-Match-Ticket-Booking-System-Design/README.md

 ### Non-Functional Requirements

-- The system must support between 5Lac and 1 million concurrent users.
+- The system must support between 5Lac to 1 million concurrent users.
 - It should be highly scalable, available, reliable, consistent, and fault-tolerant.
 - User data must be encrypted during both transmission and storage.
 - Secure authentication protocols must be implemented (e.g., OAuth, JWT).